NicoleGavrilova/github-practice/README.md

 # github-practice
-Repository to practice using 'Github.com' and 'Github Desktop'
+Repository to practice using Github.com and Github Desktop